Document Information Extraction

 print(f"Full evaluation precision: {evaluation.precision()}")

-# To get the evaluation of the Tokenizer alone
+You can also get the evaluation of the Tokenizer alone:

 evaluation = pipeline.evaluate_tokenizer()